 Having dental bridges placed is a very common treatment technique used for the replacement of missing teeth.
 Patients are sometimes surprised to learn how many types of dental bridges are available.
-In light of this fact, you will require accurate information to give you an idea of what treatment makes the most sense for you.
+In light of this fact, you will require accurate information to give you an idea of which type of dental bridge in Northampton makes the most sense for you.

 Some commonly used types of dental bridges are: